Hiromu-Nakamura/here-pysdk/README.md

 You can modify installed packages with `env.yml` file.

 ### Credential
 You need to setup your credential to use HERE Data SDK for Python.
 Please create directory named `credentials` and place your credential file (`credentials.properties`)in that directory.
-The credential file will be copied to the `/home/micromamba/.here` directory in container, so you will be able to use the SDK soon after the container created.
+The credential file will be copied to the `/home/mamberuser/.here` directory in container, so you will be able to use the SDK soon after the container created.

 If you don't know how to get your credential, please refer [Credentials Setup](https://developer.here.com/documentation/sdk-python-v2/dev_guide/topics/credentials.html).

 ### Volumes
 Volumes mounted to the container is specified in `docker-compose.yml`.
-Also, direcotory for the vulume in container is created in Dockerfile.
-Please change the each of them for your original one.
+Please change directory for the host machine to your own path.
+Working directory is set in the Dockerfile for this mounted volume.

 ### How to run
 Run the `docker-compose up`.
 Jupyter Lab will start up automatically, then copy and paste the URL with your browser.
 The 8888 port is used for the Jupyter.